 If your bunions are large, painful, caused by an underlying deformity, or don’t respond to first-line adjustments, Dr. Zwiebel may recommend bunion surgery.

-Dr. Zwiebel performs a bunionectomy in the office using local anesthesia.
-Through a small incision, he cuts the ligaments that are throwing your toe out of joint, and resets the bones to a healthier position.
+Dr. Zwiebel performs a bunionectomy in the ambulatory surgical center using local anesthesia.
+Through a small incision, he cuts the ligaments that are throwing your toe out of joint, and resets the bones to a more anatomical position.

 If your bunion is extremely enlarged, he may perform an osteotomy.
 In this case, he shaves off excess bone and uses wires and screws to reset your toe.